Crypto-TII/the-sqisign-1d/README.md

 This is a fork of the NIST submission of SQIsign, available at https://github.com/SQISign/the-sqisign - it is advisable to read the README of this repository.

-This library implements several arithmetic improvements and the 4 verification variants described in (XXX) for a new level-1 prime called p248, as well as an optimization of the entire protocol for the original parameter sets.
+This library implements several arithmetic improvements and the 4 verification variants described in https://eprint.iacr.org/2024/1563 for a new level-1 prime called p248, as well as an optimization of the entire protocol for the original parameter sets.

 In addition to the reference (fiat-crypto) and optimized (Broadwell assembly) arithmetic options of the original library, we integrate the portable C arithmetic of Mike Scott (https://eprint.iacr.org/2024/779).
 We also integrate with pqm4 (https://eprint.iacr.org/2024/112), using optimised assembly code for the Cortex M4.